AmbiVision PRO Install Guide

 3. Wait until the Magic Link shows you short white wave animation.
 It indicates that the Magic Link recognized LED strip and wireless network is ready.

 4. Plugin the AmbiVision PRO controller to the power adapter.
-Wait to boot up – red LED will start blinking.
+Wait to boot up – red LED inside the camera will start blinking.

 9. Open the app -> go to SETTINGS -> CAPTURING -> then verify the screen position in the camera view window.
-If there is no result or wrong photo, click on the “Screen seeking” button to find the screen.
+If there is no result or wrong photo, click on the “Screen seeking” button to find the screen (the first button from the left).
 You can also make it manually by moving the red points to screen corners.

 10. Go to the LED STRIP tab and set LED STRIP STARTING POINT and WALL COLOR.
 Then back to the CAPTURING tab and change SCREEN ORIENTATION to align colors on the LED strip to the screen.
 Select your screen type below.